gdgc-ub/curriculum-module/docs/notes/android-development/section-1-3/index.md

 - **Code Reusability**: Inheritance allows developers to reuse existing code, reducing redundancy.
 - **Method Overriding**: Child classes can provide specific implementations of methods defined in parent classes.

-This relationship allows for a more logical structure in code organization.

 ## Encapsulation